telatin/microbiome-bioinformatics/_posts/2021-02-02-Metabarcoding-2.md

    * *Beta diversity*: How similar are pairs of samples?

 * Weighted and unweighted
    * Unweighted metrics only account for whether an organism is present or absent
    * Weighted metrics account for abundance

 * Phylogenetic versus non-phylogenetic metrics
    * non-phylogenetic metrics treat all ASVs as being equally related
    * phylogenetic metrics incorporate evolutionary relationships between the ASVs

+#### Exploring the output
 :pencil:  The program produces _4 artifacts_, which can be viewed (you can use the links above).
 "Emperor" is a plug-in to visualize 3D-plots in the browser, allowing to customise the aspect.
 This plugin is used to plot the PCoA of **[Beta diversity](https://en.wikipedia.org/wiki/Beta_diversity)** metrices:
 [Bray-Curtis](https://en.wikipedia.org/wiki/Bray%E2%80%93Curtis_dissimilarity#:~:text=In%20ecology%20and%20biology%2C%20the,on%20counts%20at%20each%20site.), Jackard and [Unifrac](https://en.wikipedia.org/wiki/UniFrac) (weighted means that the abundance of each feature is taken into account, while unwheighted attempts to simplify the distance in a presence/absence fashion.)

 :pencil:  Try to extract the content of one _regular_ artifact to understand how the data is encoded (for example _shannon\_vector.qza_).
 If the artifacts contain a single text file, that can be viewed with Qax (e.g. `qax view core-metrics-results/shannon_vector.qza`).

+:book: An in-depth tutorial (based on Python, with with great explanations in plain English) [is available here](http://readiab.org/book/latest/3/1#1).

 ## From Qiime to R